Heroin: Insufflation

 Another popular route to intake heroin is insufflation (snorting), where a user crushes the heroin into a fine powder and then gently inhales it (sometimes with a straw or a rolled-up banknote, as with cocaine) into the nose, where heroin is absorbed through the soft tissue in the mucous membrane of the sinus cavity and straight into the bloodstream.
 This method of administration redirects first-pass metabolism, with a quicker onset and higher bioavailability than oral administration, though the duration of action is shortened.
 This method is sometimes preferred by users who do not want to prepare and administer heroin for injection or smoking but still want to experience a fast onset.
-Snorting heroin becomes an often unwanted route, once a user begins to inject the drug.
-The user may still get high on the drug from snorting, and experience a nod, but will not get a rush.
-A "rush" is caused by a large amount of heroin entering the body at once.
-When the drug is taken in through the nose, the user does not get the rush because the drug is absorbed slowly rather than instantly.
+Snorting heroin becomes an often unwanted route once a user begins to inject the drug; a user may still get high on the drug from snorting and experience a nod, but will not get a rush because the drug is absorbed slowly rather than instantly.

-Heroin for pain has been mixed with sterile water on site by the attending physician, and administered using a syringe with a nebulizer tip.
-Heroin may be used for fractures, burns, finger-tip injuries, suturing, and wound re-dressing, but is inappropriate in head injuries.

 Suppository

 A modified hypodermic syringe used for rectal administration ("plugging") of heroin.

-Little research has been focused on the suppository (anal insertion), also known as "plugging".
+Little research has been focused on the suppository (anal insertion), also known as "plugging" or "boofing".
 These methods of administration are commonly carried out using an oral syringe.
 Heroin can be dissolved and withdrawn into an oral syringe which may then be lubricated and inserted into the anus or vagina before the plunger is pushed.
 The rectum or the vaginal canal is where the majority of the drug would likely be taken up, through the membranes lining their walls.

 Adverse effects

 A 2010 study ranking various illegal and legal drugs based on statements by drug-harm experts.
 Heroin was found to be the second overall most dangerous drug.

-Heroin is classified as a hard drug in terms of drug harmfulness.
-Like most opioids, unadulterated heroin may lead to adverse effects.
-The purity of street heroin varies greatly, leading to overdoses when the purity is higher than expected.